spacefarergames/AloneInTheDarkJackIsBackAgain/README.md

 cmake --build . -j$(nproc)

 # Run (from game data directory)
-cd Fitd && ./Tatou
+cd Fitd && ./Tatou2
 ```
 For full multi-platform build instructions see **[BUILDING.md](BUILDING.md)**.
 ---

 ## How to Play

 ### Starting a New Game

-1. Launch `Tatou.exe` from the game data directory (the folder containing the original `.PAK` / `.ITD` files).
+1. Launch `Tatou2.exe` from the game data directory (the folder containing the original `.PAK` / `.ITD` files).
 2. The engine auto-detects which game is installed based on the data files present.
-3. For AITD1: after the Infogrames logo and armadillo animation, select your character — **Edward Carnby** (detective) or **Emily Hartwood** (heiress).
-4. The game begins in the attic of Derceto Manor.
-5. Copy the built DOSBox.exe into your Alone In The Dark Steam/GOG game folder alongside Tatou.exe.
+3. Copy the built DOSBox.exe into your Alone In The Dark 2 Steam/GOG game folder alongside Tatou2.exe.
 When Steam launches "DOSBox.exe", it will start the FITD engine instead.

 ### Automatic Installation
 Beginning with Version 2.0, Rehaunted will automatically find and copy over the original game files if installed from Steam, GOG or the CD version is in the drive.
 If found, the game will copy the files and you will be good to go.
 In the event it doesn't copy them into the game directory.
 As an extra bonus, it will copy itself over afterwards to make it easy to launch from Steam / GOG.
 The Steam Overlay will then work too!

 ### Gameplay Basics

-*Alone in the Dark* is a survival-horror adventure.
-You explore a haunted mansion, solve puzzles, and fight (or flee from) supernatural enemies.
+*Alone in the Dark 2* is a survival-horror adventure.
+You explore an estate, pirate ship and more!

 - **Movement** — Walk forward, backward, and turn left/right (tank controls).
 - **Action** — Press the action key/button near objects to interact: open doors, pick up items, push objects, and fight enemies.